Compression Socks and POTS: What You Need to Know

 Our 5-day program includes:

-- Comprehensive Evaluation: A full assessment of your autonomic function, including an fMRI brain scan to build a personalized treatment plan for the remaining four days.
+A full assessment of your autonomic function to build a personalized treatment plan for the remaining four days.

 Patients leave with a personalized home program—a repeatable, tested framework for managing symptoms independently.
 For women, this means having a concrete daily protocol for the phases of their cycle when autonomic compensation is weakest, rather than generic lifestyle changes that don't account for hormonal fluctuation.